haenaylee/haenaylee.github.io/_pages/about.md

 For the past three years, I worked as a Research Engineer II in the <a href='https://www.hss.edu/biomechanics-research-staff.asp'>Department of Biomechanics</a> at the Hospital for Special Surgery in NYC.
 Prior to that, I graduated from Cornell University with a B.S. and M.Eng in Mechanical Engineering.

 Outside of work, I love to <a href='https://www.librarything.com/catalog/haenaylee'>read</a>, <a href='projects/drawing'>draw</a>, play video games, and take care of my two cats and 70+ plants.
 I'm also constantly thinking of creative ways to design and renovate living spaces.
-My long-term dreams include building a school in a rural area, a cat sanctuary with my mom, and a vintage coffee/book/flower shop as a community safe space.
+My long-term dreams include building a school in a rural area, a cat sanctuary with my mom, and a vintage art/coffee/book/flower shop community space.

 I would love to connect with you and hear your story!
 The best way to reach me is by email at <a href="mailto:hylee2716@gmail.com">hylee2716@gmail.com</a>.